katowulf/gvcassist/app/README.md

     ✓ add to whitelist
     ✓ add to blacklist
-      cannot be in both whitelist and blacklist global reactions
+      cannot be in both whitelist and blacklist types of events
-    just like reacting on a card; makes a new card all entries within 15s delay are put on same card all cards
-    admin removable
-    admin pinnable
-    ✓ reactions
-moderator toolbar / widgets
-    close meeting
-        ✓ closing meeting makes it readonly
-        copy/paste list of AIs and links shared option to email them
-        kicks off survey for everyone else
-    take a timeout: expires in n minutes, users can ack when ready modal until closed
-        close option
-        noise when expires or all ack
-    create a todo list
-        has a title
-        anyone can add todos
-        assignable as AIs
-        emailed after closing meeting
-    conduct a poll
-        textarea, each line is a question
-        allow user write-ins
-        x of y completed
-        number of votes (default 1)
-    questions
-        unpin, mark resolved, answer, collapse
-        can also add a question
-user toolbar/widgets
-    ✓ question: collapsible, answerable, resolvable
     ✓ add a link
-    ✓ react to meeting
+    ✓ add a question
+    ✓ add a reaction (globally or on another event) add a todo
+    add a poll
+    mark myself afk
+    wait for audience
+feed features
+    removable
+    pinnable
-    ✓ mark me afk (modal until back) add an AI
+    ✓ add reactions
-        can be assigned (unassigned go to moderator) can be marked completed
-        (All AIs automatically emailed to owners at end of meeting, unassigned go to the moderator) end of meeting survey
+export meetings
+    auto email todos on close
+    export as markdown or formatted text (polls, questions, links, and todos) end of meeting survey
+    auto-send to all participants
+    Content of survey
-    respond anonymously? (if > 1 and < 3 anon, then all responses are anon) Meeting was well conducted
+        Meeting was well conducted
         Meeting content was important
         I had a purpose in the meeting
         I felt encouraged and included
         gvcassist made the meeting more interactive
         comments box

 ```